The Cheeky Monkey Media Blog

-As it turns out, under the system.module on line 233, the administration pages and help is mapped to access administration pages.
+As it turns out, under the system.module on line 233, the administration pages and help are mapped to access administration pages.
 Then I ran another grep command and it turns out in the admin_menu.module line 77, the access argument is looking for “access administration pages”, which is the “Use the administration pages and help” permission.

-Moreover, in the help file of admin menu (/admin/help/admin_menu), it provided the following explanation: “Second, a user must be a member of a role with the Access administration pages (system module) permission to view administrative links.”
-Therefore, It’s pretty clear that admin menu needs that permission.
+Moreover, in the help file of the admin menu (/admin/help/admin_menu), it provided the following explanation: “Second, a user must be a member of a role with the Access administration pages (system module) permission to view administrative links.”
+Therefore, It’s pretty clear that the admin menu needs that permission.

 In short, in order for the admin menu to display custom menu items. you need to give at least 2 permissions to that user role:

 - Use the administration pages and help